As seen in:

-You know scopes, assessments, and systems like the back of your hand and Gantt should’ve been your middle name.
-There’s not an IT project this side of the Google servers that you can’t handle.
-The problem is that the hiring manager doesn’t know that.
-They probably think you’re just like every other Bill Gates wannabe out there.
+You know scopes, assessments, and systems like the back of your hand.
+There’s not an IT project on this side of the Google servers that you can’t handle.
+But the hiring manager doesn’t know that.

-And here you are with an incredible opportunity at your fingertips and the opportunity cost is high.
+And here you are with an incredible opportunity at your fingertips, and the opportunity cost is high.
 The best way to cash in—a perfect IT project manager resume.
 Good news is that it’s super simple.
-Just write a great IT project manager resume like the one below:
+All you have to do is read on.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.